swiinng/search/corpus/README.md

-handles document generation and corpus management
+handles corpus generation and management